 This is especially true when choosing the lighting for your saltwater aquarium.
 It can be difficult to see the future of your tank.
 As mentioned before, many hobbyists do not intend to keep corals but often change their mind about a year into the hobby.
 If you have the slightest inclination towards keeping corals, then you should buy a light designed for keeping corals.

-Lighting can be especially expensive and most beginner hobbyists aren’t willing to take the jump at a several hundred dollar lighting system.
-However, money spent on low-tech lighting could have been put towards end-goal high-tech lighting.
+Lighting can be especially expensive and most beginner hobbyists aren’t willing to take the jump at a several hundred-dollar lighting systems.
+However, money spent on low-tech lighting could have been put towards the end-goal high-tech lighting.

 This is also true for other necessary aquarium equipment, like filtration, heaters, protein skimmers, and powerheads/wavemakers.

 Acrylic vs. Glass Tanks

 One more consideration you need to make before buying your saltwater aquarium is what the tank is made from.
 Today, acrylic and glass aquariums are largely available and there are some noticeable differences between them.